All Episodes

 He said he's never hit a woman.

-He would never ever do anything like that.
+He would never, ever do anything like that.

 His whole life has been dedicated to protecting women.

-LAPD now telling sources, TMZ has reported that they observed injuries on the face of the alleged victim in this case, and have now obtained protective orders that forbid Avenatti from going anywhere near this person who is still anonymous.
+LAPD now telling sources TMZ has reported that they observed injuries on the face of the alleged victim in this case and have now obtained protective orders that forbid Avenatti from going anywhere near this person who is still anonymous.

-But um, and you know, it's this isn't some what you've got here is serious allegations, but not from 40 years ago.
+But, and, you know, it's this isn't some what you've got here is serious allegations, but not from 40 years ago.

 This is the same week, same day.

-And if the quotes are true, she hit me first, and all of that.
+And if the quotes are true, she hit me first and all of that.

-If that turns out to be true, that is going to be, I think, uh pretty devastating to anybody.
+If that turns out to be true, that is going to be, I think, pretty devastating to anybody.

 But I want to take that out of it.

-When you go back to the Kavanaugh hearings, allegations that were made were made by his client, Julie Swetnick.
+The most absurd, obscene, outrageous, when you go back to the Kavanaugh hearings, allegations that were made were made by his client, Julie Swetnik.

 And again, it happened almost on a regular basis.

-Now, when the investigation began, well, two of the people, one was dead, the other one said I had no idea who Julie Sweatnick is, and there was never any corroborating evidence.
+Now, when the investigation began, well, two of the people, one was dead.

 And on the other side of that, you have her story changed.